 Analysis of American environmental history from the colonial period to the present.
 This course considers the interrelationships between human society and the natural world in different bioregions of North America, focusing upon how ideas, attitudes, traditions, institutions, and technologies have reshaped and have been reshaped by ecosystems.
 It traces American Indian ecology, agricultural land use, natural resource conservation, urban pollution, and modern environmental movements.
 It offers special attention to social constructions of the environment such as romantic mysticism, utilitarian instrumentalism, and ecological science.
 Cross-listed as HIST 352W.
-Prerequisite: ENGL 133W and 3 hours of 100-level or higher HIST.
+Prerequisites: Any 3 hours of HIST and ENGL 133W.

 Laboratory experiences to complement BIOL/ENVS 115.
 Cross-listed as ENVS 115L.
 Prerequisite: BIOL/ENVS 115 or concurrent enrollment.
 BIOL/ENVS 115 must be taken as a co-requisite or completed before BIOL/ENVS 115L can be used as G.E. credit.
 G.E.

 This course offers an introduction to geographic patterns of human distribution and activities around the world.
 Particular attention is given to the ways in which people relate to their physical environment, and how this relation has evolved as a result of demographic growth, social changes, and global economic and political forces.
 The course explores the sustainability of human systems on earth and the solutions that humans have developed to address global challenges.
 Course meets Multicultural graduation requirement.